 Once established, the vegetation essentially provided its own compost by dropping leaves that decayed into organic soils, providing nutrients for further growth.
 The trees and shrubs also secured the sediment and helped trap more sediments transported by wind and waves.
-Meanwhile, the pie-plate formation of the islands allowed lagoons to form in the middle of many of them, providing a layer of potable fresh water on top of the saltwater for mammals including the Calusa Indians.
-This layer of freshwater is called a freshwater lens.
+Meanwhile, the pie-plate formation of the islands allowed lagoons to form in the middle of many of them, which providing lenses of potable fresh water for mammals including the Calusa Indians.